 In Iraq, during the early months of the invasion and occupation, coalition troops routinely lured insurgents out of cover and into reckless, bullet-spraying charges by insulting their manhood.
 As they were charging headlong into a few DOZEN machine guns when they did this, it routinely went badly for the insurgents.

 A common tactic in various sports when one player attempts to provoke another one into doing something stupid.
-There tend to be a fine line, because the taunting itself can get penalized if it's too blatant or caught.
+There tends to be a fine line, because the taunting itself can get penalized if it's too blatant or caught.